 After my ex and I broke up, after I stormed out of that Italian restaurant, I got into my car and sobbed onto my steering wheel.
 I was sure that day that I would never love someone as much.

 Now, I have greater clarity about what those needs are and how to ask my partner for them to be met.
-Knowing your attachment style isn’t some foolproof method to never have your heart broken again, but it will help tell you know what your heart even wants.
+Knowing your attachment style isn’t some foolproof method to never have your heart broken again, but it will help tell you to know what your heart even wants.